Cloudxtreme/training_material/unsorted/conferences_and_talks/CERN_2015-03/CERN_Notes.md

 + how is Riak fault tolerant?
 	+ written in Erlang, a programming language invented to support reliability (and was the foundation of the nine-nines uptime of the Ericsson AXD301 telecoms switch)
 	+ masterless ring permits operation with no single point of failure
+	+ no node is more important than any other
 	+ permanent node failure without data loss
 	+ self-healing thanks to hinted-handoff, conflict resolution, read-repair and active-anti-entropy
 	+ for our enterprise customers, full cluster failover